We may earn income from links in this post. Please read this Disclosure for details.

 Or the vegan poke made with shiitake mushroom, tamari poke dressing, marinated beets, avocado, and mango.
 I have not had the chance to try this yet but I cannot wait for next time!

-Another great vegan option, Green Food Service is a little off the beaten path (located in Orange Plaza Mall, Italiestraat 50) but definitely deserves some love!
+Another great vegan restaurant in Aruba, Green Food Service is a little off the beaten path (located in Orange Plaza Mall, Italiestraat 50.
+But it definitely deserves some love!

 Best of all, their prices are very affordable!
 So you can treat yourself without feeling guilty.